samjiks/component_maker/README.md

-# ARM TEST
+# Component Adder Test

 ## Requirements
 Python 3.3 and above

 ## Run
-python app.py
+python app.py -r

 ## How it Works
-From the Generate logs
+We understand the working from the Generated logs
 - Components with workers which we could see what is added to the list [{'w2': ['P'], 'w1': ['B']}, {'w3': [], 'w4': []}, {'w6': [], 'w5': []}]
 - Creating Component A on to the conveyer belt at 19 to see what is being